 If for whatever reason, you are unable to integrate one of our libraries to fulfill this purpose, we do not recommend generating and submitting to Ravelin your own DeviceID.

 In addition to providing a DeviceID, our libraries also generate a unique fingerprint for each device your customers use.
 A fingerprint is the combination of a wide range of device characters, where the combination of these data points can be used to accurately identify a particular device with a high degree of accuracy.
 We also use the data gathered during fingerprinting to inform us of suspicious behaviour fraudsters regularly employ to try and circumvent conventional fraud prevention systems.

 Our libraries acquire this fingerprint, and then submit the information gathered directly to Ravelin for analysis.

 Ravelin refers to the activities of your customers while using your service as sessions.
 There are several suspicious actions a fraudster is likely to perform during these sessions that our libraries can help identify and track.

 Our libraries track these suspicious actions and directly notify our servers on their occurrence, as well as provide the ability for you to track and submit events custom to your platform.

-For merchants who are not PCI compliant, Ravelin offers a client-side encryption library called ravelinjs for securely submitting credit card information from your site/app to our servers without bringing your infrastructure within PCI scope.
+For merchants who wish to maintain their PCI compliance at SAQ-A or SAQ-AEP, and therefore do not wish to handle full PANs on their servers, our Ravelin SDKs offer client-side encryption functionality for securely submitting credit card information from your site/app to our servers without expanding your PCI scope.

-Without using this library, non PCI compliant merchants may struggle to provide accurate and detailed card information to Ravelin pre-authorisation.
+Without use of client-side encryption, SAQ-A and SAQ-AEP merchants may struggle to provide accurate and detailed card information to Ravelin pre-authorisation.